hashicorp/terraform-provider-aws/website/docs/r/prometheus_workspace.html.markdown

 ## Attributes Reference

-The following attribute is exported:
+In addition to all arguments above, the following attributes are exported:

-* `arn` - The ARN of the workspace.
+* `arn` - Amazon Resource Name (ARN) of the workspace.
-* `alias` - An alias that you assign to this workspace to help you identify it.
-It does not need to be unique.
+* `id` - Identifier of the workspace
-* `prometheus_endpoint` - The Prometheus endpoint available for this workspace.
+* `prometheus_endpoint` - Prometheus endpoint available for this workspace.

 ## Import